 Q: What's changed for the Moose Hide Campaign because of the COVID-19 pandemic?

 The world has seen a huge uptick in rates of domestic violence during this pandemic, making the work of the Campaign more important than ever.
 We are continuing to get the word out there about ending violence, engaging and supporting campaigners across the country.
-Staff have been working remotely since the start of the pandemic, and for the first time our next gathering on February 11, 2021 will be entirely virtual.
+Staff have been working remotely since the start of the pandemic, and for the first time hosted a virtual gathering on February 11, 2021.
 We’re also encouraging supporters to stay COVID-safe whilst campaigning for us – and where possible hold Campaign events online.

 Q: Why should governments and other organizations participate in the campaign?

 Engaging with the Moose Hide Campaign helps raise awareness of the issues of domestic and gender-based violence and demonstrates organizational commitments to safe, healthy and inclusive work-spaces.
 Organizations and governments across Canada looking for practical and impactful ways to support reconciliation can also join the movement, which supports the implementation of the Truth and Reconciliation Commission of Canada Calls to Action, the Calls for Justice of the National Inquiry into Missing and Murdered Indigenous Women and Girls and the United Nations Declaration on the Rights of Indigenous Peoples.
 Participating in the non-profit society campaign also supports professional development since it promotes cross-cultural understanding and reconciliation through relationship building with community partners.

 Q: How are moose hides sourced and produced?